RodrigoSdeCarvalho/RodrigoSdeCarvalho/README.md

 </a>

   ## Highlighted Projects
-  - [DocTour.AI](https://github.com/RodrigoSdeCarvalho/DocTour.AI) - A Rust project to use LLMs to interpret and gain insights from documents;
+  - [LiA (Linux Assistant)](https://github.com/RodrigoSdeCarvalho/lia) - A tool designed to simplify your interaction with the Linux command line by helping you store, manage, and execute your most-used commands and scripts effortlessly;
   - [pyEasyML](https://github.com/RodrigoSdeCarvalho/pyEasyML) - Python Machine Learning framework that makes developing ML applications easy;
   - [Lane Detection](https://github.com/RodrigoSdeCarvalho/LaneDetection) - Machine Learning model to segment lanes and find the center of lane in a road;
   - [BrickShootersII](https://github.com/RodrigoSdeCarvalho/BrickShootersII) - A classic spaceship shooter game implemented in C++ with the Concurrency lib I developed with two friends;